WA-Department-of-Agriculture/gallery/README.md

-# gallery
+# WaSHI Tool Gallery

-A gallery of tools developed by WSDA for the Washington Soil Health Initiative
+A gallery of tools developed for the [Washington Soil Health Initiative](https://washingtonsoilhealthinitiative.com/).